nikolasburk/prisma-mongodb-workshop/README.md

 # A Practical Introduction to Prisma

-This repository contains the starter project for the **Database Workflows & API Development with Prisma** workshop by [Nikolas Burk](https://twitter.com/nikolasburk).
+This repository contains the starter project for the **A Practical Introduction to Prisma with MongoDB** workshop by [Nikolas Burk](https://twitter.com/nikolasburk).

 ## Setup